MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **3. Clone this repository**

    If you received the experiment as a zip folder, you can skip this step and proceed to the next one directly.
-   You can clone the repository to your local machine by running the following command in your terminal:
+   If not, you can clone the repository to your local machine by running the following command in your terminal:
    ```bash
    git clone https://github.com/MultiplEYE-COST/wg1-experiment-implementation.git
    ```